Subscribe To This Site

 Anti-oxidants

-Chia seeds have a high anti-oxidant content that, in addition to giving them a longer shelf life than many other seeds and nuts, also allows you to derive the benefit of the antioxidants when you eat them.
+Chia seeds have a high anti-oxidant content that, in addition to giving them a longer shelf life than many other seeds and nuts, also helps minimize oxidative stress when you eat them.
 Antioxidants defend your body against the damage caused by free radicals.

 Other minerals

-Although, there has not been a lot of study of the nutritional content of chia, some health experts say that they are also a good source of potassium, copper and zinc.
+Although, there has not been a lot of study of the nutritional content of chia, some health experts say that they are also a good source of phosphorus, manganese and zinc.
 Each of these minerals has an important role to play in keeping you healthy and feeling well.

 How do I add chia to my diet?